Skip to main content

 4.2 “Singing upon the book”: a 2011 article

-This article presents the first results of a collective research project devoted to Vicente Lusitano’s counterpoint treatise.
-An edition of the source, including a French translation, was subsequently published by Brepols within the Ricercar programme of the Centre d’Études Supérieures de la Renaissance (Tours).
+This article presents the first published results of a collective research project devoted to Lusitano’s counterpoint treatise.
+An edition of the source, including a French translation, was subsequently issued by Brepols within the Ricercar programme of the Centre d’Études Supérieures de la Renaissance (Tours).
 The research was conducted within the framework of the FABRICA project, funded by the Agence Nationale de la Recherche.

 4.3 Chanter sur le livre: a 2013 book